Dribsphire/ojtroute/README.md

 ## 🙏 Acknowledgments

-- OpenStreetMap for Nominatim geocoding service
-- Leaflet.js for interactive maps
-- Font Awesome for icons
+- APIs used
+- Coffee
 - All contributors and testers

 ## 🔄 Version History